For Iris DeMent, Music Is The Calling That Forces Her Into The Spotlight

 GROSS: Thank you.

-DEMENT: (Playing piano, singing) Go on ahead, and go home.
+DEMENT: (Singing) Go on ahead, and go home.
 Go on ahead, and go home.
 Boy, you've done your best, time you took your rest in the sheltering loam.
 Go on ahead, and go home.
 Go on ahead.
 Go home.
 The spirits of the dead will meet you up ahead, and you won't be alone.
 Go let your momma see you smile.
 Go let your momma see you smile.
-Your momma's gonna wait however long it takes, but it's sure been a while.
+Your momma's going to wait however long it takes, but it's sure been a while.
 So let your momma see you smile.
 Go let your momma see you smile.
-She's standing in the sun saying, boy, your works been done by long, long, mile.
+She's standing in the sun saying, boy, your work's been done by long, long, mile.

-GROSS: That's Iris DeMent at the piano, performing for us her song "Go On Ahead And Go Home."
-And that song was recorded on Iris DeMent's recent album, "Sing The Delta."
-Let's take a short break, then we'll talk some more.
+DAVIES: That's Iris DeMent at the piano from an interview recorded in 2015.
+More after a break.
 This is FRESH AIR.

+(SOUNDBITE OF IRIS DEMENT SONG, "THE NIGHT I LEARNED HOW NOT TO PRAY")

-GROSS: This is FRESH AIR, and if you're just joining us, my guest is singer and songwriter Iris DeMent.
-She has a new album called "The Trackless Woods."
-So your parents were Pentecostals, and you grew up in the Pentecostal church.
+GROSS: Your parents were Pentecostals and you grew up in the Pentecostal church.
 What were some of the things you witnessed when people would feel, like, overcome by the spirit?

-DEMENT: Well, you would see people dance; they call dancing in the spirit.
-People would - they called it being slain in the spirit - you would fall over.
+DEMENT: Well, you would see people dance - they call dancing in the spirit.
+They called it being slain in the spirit.
+You would fall over.
 People would talk in tongues.
-I have a memory that I not long ago checked out with some of my sisters because I thought maybe I imagined it, but I can remember sitting on the pew on Sunday night - and we were in church a lot, at least three times a week.
-But I can remember a young fellow going into a trance-like state and leaping, like, over the backs of the pews and going over my head a time or two.
-And that was one of the more extreme expressions.
+I can remember sitting on the pew on Sunday night - and we were in church a lot, at least three times a week - but I can remember a young fellow going into a trance-like state and leaping, like, over the backs of the pews and going over my head a time or two.
+That was one of the more extreme expressions.
 So...

-GROSS: Was it the kind of church where everybody sang as opposed to there being a separate group of singers?
+GROSS: Was it the kind of church where everybody sang, as opposed to their being a separate group of singers?

+DEMENT: We had both.
+I mean, there was lots of - there was the congregational singing.
+We had a choir.
+And then there would be different groups, you know.
+And my sisters had a group - the big DeMent sisters.
+And when I was 5, you know, there was a - the little DeMent sisters were formed and, you know, I...

+DEMENT: I messed up the first performance, which I don't think I ever quite got over.
+But one thing that I remember, even as a child, is music.
+I was talking earlier about my discomfort with performing.
+I didn't like that side of it.
+Even at a very young age, I felt the music really deeply, and I felt very grown up in the music.
+I didn't have a sense of myself as being a little kid.
+I felt this big stuff going on in me.

 GROSS: Your mother sang at church, right?

-You know, he knew how to read, and he had the timing.
-And he was a beautiful singer, too - and musician.
-My mom was very instinctual, and she'd go off in - on her own beat and everything, which was beautiful, but she wasn't a group singer.
-She wasn't a group anything, to tell you the truth.
-But - so it was funny to watch them try to pull that off.
-And somehow, they managed a long life together.

-GROSS: My guest is Iris DeMent.
-Her latest album is called "The Trackless Woods."
-After we take a short break, we'll hear a duet she recorded with her mother and DeMent will sing one of her early songs, which is now the theme for the HBO series "The Leftovers."
-I'm Terry Gross, and this is FRESH AIR.

-GROSS: This is FRESH AIR.
-I'm Terry Gross back with songwriter and singer Iris DeMent, who's joining us at the piano, with her guitar by her side, from a studio at Iowa Public Radio.
-Her latest album is called "The Trackless Woods."
-One of her early songs, "Let The Mystery Be," is now being used as the theme of the HBO series "The Leftovers."
-Her music is influenced by the Pentecostal Church, which her family belonged to and sang in.
-She was born in Arkansas on the Delta and was the youngest of 14 siblings.
-When we left off, we were talking about how DeMent's mother loved to sing but had to do it her own way, which made it difficult to sing duets in church with DeMent's father.
+DAVIES: This is FRESH AIR.
+I'm Dave Davies in for Terry Gross back with her 2015 interview with songwriter and singer Iris DeMent, an interview we thought would be nice to hear while so many of us are at home in this period of social distancing.
+When they recorded the interview, DeMent was at the piano with her guitar by her side in a studio at Iowa Public Radio.
+She just released her album "The Trackless Woods."
+One of her early songs, "Let The Mystery Be," was used as the theme of the HBO series "The Leftovers."

+DeMent's music is influenced by the Pentecostal church her family belong to and sang in.
+She was born in Arkansas on the Delta, the youngest of 14 children.
+When we left off, she was telling Terry about how her mother loved to sing but had to do it her own way, which made it difficult to sing duets in church with DeMent's father.

-You recorded a duet with your mother that's on your first album, "Infamous Angel."
+GROSS: You recorded a duet with your mother.
+That's on your first album, "Infamous Angel."
 And I'd like to play that duet.
 It's of the song "Higher Ground."
 Do you want to introduce this recording for us?

+So we get in there.
+We did that a bunch of times, and, oh, it was just awful.
+It was awful.
+It just wouldn't work.
+Mom couldn't get with it, and we decided to just give up on it.
+We didn't say that, but we stopped, and we were starting to leave the room.
+All the players were leaving.
+And my mom grabbed the lyrics.
+She said, let's get on in there.
+And she told the piano player what key to play it in, and we - she just did the song, and we just followed her.
+And at the end - I don't know if you can hear it, but at the end she says, now that was my key.

-DEMENT: So - and it was great.
-I was so happy, you know?
-And I'm her kid.
-You know, she's gone now, but it felt so right to be in there and have mom being mom and me being the kid.
-I loved it.
-And she sang beautifully and - but there again, it's that thing.
+So - and it was great.
+I was so happy.
+You know, and I'm her kid.
+You know, she's gone now.
+But it felt so right to be in there and have mom being mom and me being the kid.
+I loved it, and she sang beautifully.
+And - but there again, it's that thing.
 She just had her own deal all the way around.
 And it wasn't a hateful thing.
 It was like, if I'm going to be here, I got to be the thing I am.
-And the timing and everything - I've got to do it my way.
+And the timing and everything, I've got to do it my way.
 It's a beautiful thing to witness.
-And that's what she did and...
+And that's what she did.

-GROSS: So let's hear the duet with my guest, Iris DeMent, and her mother recorded in - this is from a 1992 album, which would've made your mother around 74 at the time?
+GROSS: So let's hear the duet with my guest Iris DeMent and her mother recorded in - this from a 1992 album, would have made your mother on 74 at the time.

 (SOUNDBITE OF SONG, "HIGHER GROUND")

-IRIS DEMENT AND FLORA DEMENT: (Singing together) I want to scale the utmost heights and catch a gleam of glory bright.
-But still I'll pray until heaven I've found.
-Lord, lead me onto higher ground.
-Lord, lift me up and let me stand by faith on heaven's table land.
-A higher plain than I have found, Lord, plant my feet on higher ground.
-Lord, lift me up and let me stand by faith on heaven's table land.
-A higher plain than I have found, Lord, plant my feet on higher ground.
+IRIS DEMENT AND FLORA MAE DEMENT: (Singing) I want to scale the utmost heights and catch a glimpse of glory bright.
+But still, I'll pray till heaven I've found.
+Lord, lead me on to higher ground.
+Lord, lift me up and let me stand by faith on heaven's table land, a higher plain than I have found.
+Lord, plant my feet on higher ground.
+Lord, lift me up and let me stand by faith on heaven's table land, a higher plain than I have found.
+Lord, plant my feet on higher ground.

 DEMENT: Oh, God, yes.
-In fact, I, you know, I won't do it, but I can mimic my mother's voice almost to the T. And I've been doing that since I was a kid.
-But, you know, so much of that was that my mom, you know, I was aware that the thing she loved and really, really wanted in life didn't happen.
-And she didn't see, you know, the avenue to get to the place she wanted to go.
+In fact, I - you know, I won't do it, but I can mimic my mother's voice almost to the tee.
+And I've been doing that since I was a kid.
+But, you know, so much of that was my mom - you know, I was aware that the things she loved and really, really wanted in life didn't happen.
+And she didn't see, you know, the avenue to the - to get to the place she wanted to go.

 DEMENT: Yeah, she wanted to be a professional singer.
 And then my dad showed up at church one day with six kids.
 His wife had died, and they knew each other.
-They knew each other when they were kids.
-And she knew she was supposed to marry him and help him raise those kids and then, of course, she went on and had eight more.
-So her hands were more than full.
-And I think, you know - well, there's no doubt about it, I mean, there was this merging of my great love for music that went way back to the time I was a child.
-And my desire to bring her out into the place in the world that she had wanted to go to.
+They knew each other when they were kids, and she knew she was supposed to marry him and help him raise those kids.
+And then, of course, she went and had eight more, so her hands were more than full.
+And I think - you know, well, there's no doubt about it.
+I mean, there was this merging of my great love for music that went way, way back to the time I was a child and my desire to bring her out into the place in the world that she had wanted to go to.
 So I always felt like every step of the way in my musical life, my mom was walking with me.
 I was bringing her along with me, and that's how I wanted it.
 I don't have any regrets about that.

-GROSS: If you're just joining us, my guest is singer and songwriter Iris DeMent, who is also performing for us today in the studio.
-And she has a new album called "The Trackless Woods."
-Let's take a short break, then we'll talk some more.
+DAVIES: If you're just joining us, we're listening to an interview Terry Gross recorded with singer and songwriter Iris Dement in 2015.
+More after a break.
 This is FRESH AIR.

 GROSS: Would you sing some of "Let The Mystery Be" for us?